MojoAuth/mojoauth-docs/content/howto/phone-login/index.md

 # Get Started - Phone Login

 This guide explains how to add and configure the Phone Login to your application using MojoAuth Dashboard.
-You can implement Phonr Login for a quick and convenient approach for consumer registration and login.
+You can implement Phone Login for a quick and convenient approach for consumer registration and login.

 ## Dashboard Configuration